Update on the Assessment Cycle in Ontario

 The Ontario government has stated that the decision to postpone the reassessment was made with the objective of providing continued stability to property owners and municipalities.
 However, the uncertainty surrounding the upcoming 2022 provincial election, may have precipitated the delay.
 Ontario property values are on track to be 8 years outdated by the time of the next reassessment.

-With changing real estate market, property values are vulnerable to large value swings in either direction when finally reassessed, which may result in unfair property taxation and serious scrutiny from taxpayers under the current system.
+With changing real estate market, Canadian property values are vulnerable to large value swings in either direction when finally reassessed, which may result in unfair property taxation and serious scrutiny from taxpayers under the current system.
 It is still unclear when the next reassessment will hold.
 Given the government’s pronouncements, it appears that the earliest time is likely in 2024.

 Need an Expert’s Opinion on Property Tax?